What’s the most troublesome area in your garden to landscape?

 - Dig a hole for each shade plant and add compost to the hole.

 What Plants Do Best in Shade?

-Before planting, you need to find shade-loving plants such as coral bells.
+Before planting in a shady spot, you need to find the best plants for growing in the shade such as coral bells.

 Most full shade plants and trees complement each other.